gibbsnich/PDFTools/README.md

 # PDFTools

-Just a simple Android app that does what I needed: Extract and merge PDF documents.
+A simple Android app that extracts pages and/or merges complete PDF documents.

 To use it:
 - Select pdf documents to extract pages from or to merge
 - Enter a pdftk like statement to select what to include in the final PDF document